msalemor/sk-dev-training/README.md

 - `notebooks/sk-cars.ipynb`: A sales description generator for used cars implemented with Semantic Kernel.
 - `notebooks/chat.ipynb`: A GPT chatbot implementation without Semantic Kernel.
 - `notebooks/sk-chat.ipynb`: A GPT chatbot implementation with Semantic Kernel.
 - `notebooks/sk-pipes.ipynb`: Showcases how to use Semantic Kernel pipes.
-This code came from the samples SK provides, but I have adapted it to run in C# interactive.
+  - **Note:** This code comes from the original dotnet/SK solution.
+I just have adapted it to run in C# interactive.
 - `notebooks/sk-planner.ipynb`: Showcases how to use the Semantic Kernel sequential planner.
-This code came from the samples SK provides, but I have adapted it to run in C# interactive.
+  - **Note:** This code comes from the original dotnet/SK solution.
+I just have adapted it to run in C# interactive.
 - `notebooks/sk-memory.ipynb`: Demonstrates how to use the Semantic Kernel memories functionality.
-This code came from the samples SK provides, but I have adapted it to run in C# interactive.
+  - **Note:** This code comes from the original dotnet/SK solution.
+I just have adapted it to run in C# interactive.
 - `notebooks/sk-memory-rag.ipynb`: Demonstrate a RAG pattern implementation using Semantic Kernel volatile memory.
 Useful to understand the concepts of this pattern.
 - `notebooks/sk-memory-raasg.ipynb`: Demonstrate a RAASG pattern implementation using Semantic Kernel.
 Useful to understand the concepts of this pattern.